Jack Walker (rugby league): Background

 Walker was born in Leeds, West Yorkshire, England.

 Club career

 Walker made his début for Leeds in the Challenge Cup against Doncaster where he scored a hat trick.
 He made his first Super League début against Huddersfield.
 He then went on to become Leeds' first choice fullback and played in the Rhinos' 2017 Super League Grand Final victory over the Castleford Tigers 24-6 at Old Trafford.

+Hull FC

+On 21 September 2023 it was announced that he had signed for Hull F.C. ahead of the 2024 season.